Legal Information: Alabama

 If you are not eligible for a PFA order, there are still some things you can do to stay safe.
-It might be a good idea to contact one of the domestic violence resource centers in your area to get help, support, and advice on how to stay safe.
-They can help you develop a safety plan and help connect you with the resources you need.
-For safety planning help, ideas, and information, go to our Safety Tips page.
-You will find a list of AL resources by clicking on the Places that Help tab at the top of this page.
+A local domestic violence program in your area can help you develop a safety plan and connect you with other resources you may need.
+For safety planning information, go to our Safety Planning page.

-Even if you do not qualify for one of these orders, the abuser may have committed a crime against you.
-For example, stalking, trespassing, harassment, assault, and communicating threats are against the law.
+Even if you do not qualify for a PFA, the abuser may have committed a crime against you.
+For example, stalking, trespassing, harassment, and assault are against the law.
 You have the right to report the incidents to the police.
-If you are in immediate danger, you can call 911.
-You can read more about crimes in Alabama on our AL Crimes page.
+You can read more about crimes in Alabama on our Crimes page.

 WomensLaw serves and supports all survivors, no matter their sex or gender.